Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.7 - Printers

-## 3.7.1 - Ensure 'Allow Print Spooler to accept client connections' is set to 'Disabled'
+## 3.7.1 - 'Allow Print Spooler to accept client connections' is set to 'Disabled'

 >[!NOTE]
 >This policy setting controls whether the Print Spooler service will accept client connections.